divergenz37/astro/_guide/coordinate.markdown

 \end{align*}
 $$

-However, we can rewrite the right hand side as follows:
+We can rewrite the right hand side as follows:

 $$
 \begin{align*}